 • Now Available on Video and DVD

-FX/SFX: Of course, that isn't the entire logo.
-Throughout the animation, the logos are artistically stylized, with mosaic and pixelization effects being used throught the logo and a scrolling Matrix-like wall of typography appearing throughout.
+FX/SFX: Of course, what's mentioned in the description doesn't cover the entire logo.
+Throughout the animation, the logos are artistically stylized, with mosaic and pixelization effects being used through the logo and a scrolling Matrix-like wall of typography appearing throughout.
 Also, the designers of the logo, Montgomery/Cobb, retouched the face of the Torch Lady and the wings of the Pegasus to make them look more realistic.
 The dissolves are done gradually, almost like wipes, and the logo seems to be divided up into five sections during the animation, before coming together as an actual logo at the end.
-The logo looks quite nice and artistic as a result.
+It's quite the artistic and beautiful logo, especially one to impress.

 Music/Sounds: There were two variants:

-• VHS (and early DVDs): Composed by Machine Head of Venice, California, a wonderful synthesized fanfare that is very majestic, fitting the majestic feel of the logo.
-Also, it would be interesting to note that the logo is one of the longest, clocking in at nearly 20 seconds!
+• VHS (and early VCDs and DVDs): Composed by Machine Head of Venice, California, the clicking noise comes first, then a wonderful, majestic synthesized fanfare with horns playing throughout the logo.
+Also, it would be interesting to note that this variant of the logo used to be one of the longest, clocking in at nearly 20 seconds, until others such as The ABM Group, Hendring Limited and Photo-Video were discovered.

-• DVD: An acoustic guitar tune combined with bells, strings, and a small chorus.
-The animation appears to play slightly quicker here.
+• DVD (and later VCDs and VHS): A shorter acoustic guitar tune that rises into a triumphant theme with bells, strings, and a small chorus.
+The animation plays slightly quicker here.

-Availability: No longer current, but still common on VHS and DVD releases released from the era.
+Availability: Common on VHS and DVD releases from the era.
 Some of them are still in print.

-: None; it's a popular logo now that the widely hated "Split Boxes" have been put to rest.
-Nice fanfare and great logo concept make this a winner.
-If only C-T could have adapted it for television somehow.
+Editor's Note: It's a popular logo now that the widely hated "Split Boxes" have been put to rest.
+A nice fanfare and great logo concept makes this logo a winner.

 Sony Pictures Home Entertainment